-- Assembling the bug bounty team who will support the program (e.g., engaging key stakeholders from across the organization, responding to bug reports, making awards, building relationships with the security research community), including the team’s leader (e.g., Chief Information Security Officer) who will own and champion the program.
+- Assembling the bug bounty team who will support the program (for example, engaging key stakeholders from across the organization, responding to bug reports, making awards, and building relationships with the security research community), including the team’s leader (for example, Chief Information Security Officer) who will own and champion the program.

 - Setting the initial scope of the assessment.
-That is, what digital assets (e.g., 3–5 public-facing websites, all web services under a particular domain, a highly-sensitive system in pre-production) and bug types (e.g., XSS, SQL injection) you want — and don’t want — researchers to focus on.
+That is, what digital assets (such as 3–5 public-facing websites, all web services under a particular domain, or a highly-sensitive system in pre-production) and bug types (for example, XSS or SQL injection) you want — and don’t want — researchers to focus on.

 - Determining what type of program you want to run.
 For example, it could be private (invite-only) or public (open to the collective intelligence of thousands) coupled with a Vulnerability Disclosure Program (open-door policy to anyone who wants to report a security flaw).